Denzy7/dengine/README.md

 - **Desktop** (Linux, Windows) : Build with CMake.
 For Windows, MinGW is highly recommended. *Haven't tested on MSVC with C99*

+	- (optional) Mess around with dengine_config.h.in for certain compile time options

 	- Configure cmake:
         `cmake -S . -B build/desktop`